Curriculum Notes Year 7

 Head of Department: Miss Christine Ebdy

-In Year 7, students will learn French, Spanish and Latin.
-Our philosophy as a department is to inspire and motivate linguistic competence in our pupils by giving them a positive and enjoyable experience of foreign language learning and different cultures.
-We aim to help all pupils to start out confidently on this journey of linguistic discovery, developing their reading, listening, writing and speaking skills to their fullest potential.
+of foreign language learning and different cultures.
+We aim to help all pupils to start out confidently on this journey of linguistic discovery, developing their reading, listening, writing and speaking skills to their full potential.

 French